-McMaster University offers a two-year sub-specialty residency training program in Gynecologic Oncology.
+McMaster University offers a two-year sub-specialty residency training program in Gynecologic Oncology with the option of a one-year clinical research position.
 This program is accredited by the Royal College of Physicians and Surgeons of Canada.
 The residency position is funded by the Ministry of Health and Long Term Care.
 One resident is awarded a residency position every year.

-The program provides educational exposure to an extensive variety of clinical and surgical cases in the field of Gynecologic Oncology, including advanced laparoscopic surgery, sentinel lymph node mapping, and systemic therapy.
-Core rotations include Radiation Oncology (2 months); Medical Oncology (2 months); Intensive Care Unit (1 month); Elective (1 month); and Gynecologic Oncology (18 months) according to the requirements of the Royal College of Physicians and Surgeons of Canada.
-Surgical training is enriched with a longitudinal 6-month rotation in Vascular Surgery and surgical selective opportunities.
+The program provides educational exposure to an extensive variety of clinical and surgical cases in the field of Gynecologic Oncology, including advanced laparoscopic surgery, multi-visceral cytoreductive surgery, sentinel lymph node mapping, and systemic therapy.
+Core rotations include Radiation Oncology (2 blocks); Medical Oncology (2 blocks); Intensive Care Unit (1 block); Elective (1 block); and Gynecologic Oncology (18 blocks) according to the requirements of the Royal College of Physicians and Surgeons of Canada.
+Surgical training is enriched with a longitudinal 6-month rotation in Vascular Surgery and surgical selective opportunities including colorectal surgery, robotic surgery, and colposcopy.
 Protected research and academic time is also ensured to optimize medical knowledge in the management of gynecologic malignancies and to contribute to advancement in the field.
 Funding for attendance and presentation at the national and international meetings is available.
-Mentorship from distinguished academic faculty, including 5 Gynecologic Oncologists, 4 Radiation Oncologists, and 2 Medical Oncologists, combined with an abundant volume of complex cases, provides for an exceptional training experience.
+Mentorship from distinguished academic faculty, including 5 Gynecologic Oncologists, 3 Radiation Oncologists, and 2 Medical Oncologists, combined with an abundant volume of complex cases, provides for an exceptional training experience.

 In conjunction with the vast range of clinical and surgical cases, research support and mentorship, and the innovative and patient-centered approach of Hamilton Health Sciences, the residency training program in Gynecologic Oncology at McMaster University is positioned to provide residents with an outstanding training opportunity.